 Aviation is comprised of two distinct markets, Commercial and Non Commercial.

 Commercial Aviation: We manufacture soft coverings for vertical surfaces, such as bulkhead tapestries, (that are sometimes logo tapestries) and kick panel carpets.
-The materials we use to make these products are Nomex and Ultem.
-These are specialty fibers that will meet the very stringent flame and toxicity test standards required by the commercial aviation industry.
+The material we use to make these products are Nomex.
+This is a specialty fiber that will meet the very stringent flame and toxicity test standards required by the commercial aviation industry.
 We also use a different latex for this same reason.

 Non Commercial Aviation: We manufacture for OEM companies that manufacture corporate and private aircraft.
 We also manufacture for the refurbishment market, which services existing aircraft with replacement carpets.
 This market is the most demanding for short production lead times.
 This is due, in part, to trying to get corporate aircraft back in service as soon as possible.
 We understand this, and have a Quick Ship program to support this aspect of the refurbishment market.
 We understand how important it is to meet the tight time requirements.
 We also understand the smaller space of an aircraft and the different designs required to work well within that space.